Kurento/kurento/source/mastering/kurento_development.rst

     sudo apt-get update
     sudo apt-get install kurento-media-server-6.0

-Notice that an old version of KMS cannot live in the same machine that a stable/unstable release.
-Therefore, if you have KMS previously installed and you want to downgrade to a former release, first your need to purge your previous installation::
+Notice that an old version of KMS cannot live in the same machine with a stable/unstable release.
+Therefore, if you have previously installed KMS, and you want to downgrade to a former release, first your need to purge your previous installation::

-    sudo apt-get remove kurento-media-server-6.0
-    sudo apt-get purge kurento-media-server-6.0
+    sudo apt-get purge --auto-remove kurento-media-server-6.0
-    sudo apt-get autoremove
-    sudo apt-get dist-upgrade

 Kurento Java Client
 ===================